lupyuen/lupyuen.github.io/src/visual.md

 (We'll explain "x100" in a while)

-Not shown in the pic: We need to compute the __Average Temperature / Pressure / Humidity__ over the past 60 seconds.
+Missing from the pic: We need to compute the __Average Temperature / Pressure / Humidity__ over the past 60 seconds.

 And we __transmit the Average Sensor Data__.
 (Instead of the Raw Sensor Data)